-30 New standards and interpretations not yet adopted
+30 New standards and amendments or interpretations

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2019 and early application is permitted, however, the Company has not applied the new or amended standard in preparing these financial statements.
-Those which may be relevant to the Company are set out below.
-The Company does not plan to adopt these standards early.
-These will be adopted in the period that they become mandatory unless otherwise indicated.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2019 and early application is permitted.
+However, the Company has not applied the new or amended standards in preparing these financial statements, because they are not applicable.